 - 1. Regular Employees shall be paid monthly. - 2.
-Temporary Employees shall be paid twice per month.

-- 3. If regular employees are laid off, they will be paid off within ten (10) days of the layoff date. - 4.
+Temporary Employees shall be paid twice per month. - 3.
+If regular employees are laid off, they will be paid off within ten (10) days of the layoff date. - 4.
 All employees will be required to have direct deposit.
-Extenuating circumstance exceptions will be made on a case by case basis. - B. Rate Protection: As a result of signing this Agreement, no current employee shall have his/her hourly rate reduced below the level currently paid to a journeyperson.
+Extenuating circumstance exceptions will be made on a case by case basis. - 5.
+Upon the ratification of this Agreement, the District will email pay statements to the employee's District email address, utilizing the District's network firewalls, for better security and privacy.
+Staff can access email from any internet connected device (home computers, mobile tablets, smart phones, etc.) through the MySPS portal and pay statements can be easily downloaded.
+Employees will also be able to access their pay statement through the Employee Self Service (ESS) portal.
+Access to ESS requires employees to be logged into a district computer in a district building. - B. Rate Protection: As a result of signing this Agreement, no current employee shall have theirhourly rate reduced below the level currently paid to a journeyperson.